sSeewald/nCoreExampleProject/README.md

 Using Grunt to start a local server
 ------------------------------------

-> First check /src/build.config.js - if you need to use a specific PHP binary or change the ports.
+> First check /src/build.config.js - if you need to use a specific PHP binary or to change the ports.

 Just go into the '/src' directory and use the "watchAll" task to start a local server.